SaraGandy/website/content/_index.md

           date_start: '2023-03-03'
           date_end: '2024-02-06'
           description: |2-
-              As a Senior Medical Entomologist, I am leading a range of ecological research projects, including the National Tick Survey as well as various field base ecological project investigating the impacts of land management and host presence on tick-borne disease hazard.
-I also analyse large government dataset to, for instance, understand spatiotemporal changes in tick distribution.
-Some of my responsibilities include:
+              As a Senior Medical Entomologist, I was leading a range of ecological research projects, including the National Tick Survey as well as various field base ecological project investigating the impacts of land management and host presence on tick-borne disease hazard.
+I also analysed large government dataset to understand spatiotemporal changes in tick distribution.
+Some of my responsibilities included:

               * Managing field base ecological research projects
               * Coordinating with stakeholders and project partners